 Training, Testing, Health Monitoring, and Contact Tracing

-Reed’s course of action for promoting a healthy community rests on a set of layers of prescribed public health measures, including a plan for required training, COVID-19 testing, a "Daily Health Check", and contact tracing.
+Reed’s course of action for promoting a healthy community rests on a set of prescribed public health measures, including a plan for required training, COVID-19 testing, a daily health check, and contact tracing.

 All community members must comply with federal, state, and local COVID-19 public health guidance.
 We all play a role in helping to prevent the spread of the virus.
 Face coverings and physical distancing are now part of campus culture; so are isolating when sick and quarantining upon exposure.
 Students accessing campus are required to sign a form that outlines prevention expectations.
 Eligible community members are encouraged to get the vaccine.

 Academics and Classes

 Reed’s current academic program relies on a mix of in-person and online education.
 The 2020–21 academic calendar and classes have been modified to reduce the risk of exposure to the virus.